 He was posted captain on 29 November 1777, joining the Hind 24 and sailing in December for Jamaica.
 In the autumn of 1779 he commissioned the new Crescent 28, serving off Ireland, Guernsey, and then Lisbon with Commodore George Johnstone’s squadron.
 In company with the Jupiter 50, Captain Francis Reynolds, and Apollo 32, Captain Philemon Pownall, he assisted in the capture of the French cutters Mutine 14 and Pilote 14 on 2 October 1779.

-In December 1780 he commissioned the new Iphigenia 32 for service in the North Sea, taking the privateer American Union 6 off Flamborough Head on 2 July, and fighting at the Battle of the Doggersbank on 5 August 1781 after escorting a convoy to the Baltic.
+In December 1780 he commissioned the new Iphigenia 32 for service in the North Sea, taking the privateer American Union 6 off Flamborough Head on 2 July, and escorting the Baltic convoy to safety prior to the Battle of the Doggersbank on 5 August 1781.
 He served the last part of the war in command of the Spanish prize Leocadia 36 which he had commissioned in November 1781, serving at Newfoundland and taking the rebel privateers Viper on 20 May 1782, Lexington on 29 June, and Junius Brutus on 18 August.
 The Leocadia was paid off in April 1783.

 Almost immediately Captain Hope recommissioned the Sampson 64 , which later served as flagship to Vice-Admiral Mark Milbanke at Plymouth from 1785 until paid off in June 1786.
 From 1 October until 5 December 1787 he commanded the Victory 100, which had been commissioned by Captain John Dolling, and during the Nookta Sound dispute of 1790 he briefly commanded the Egmont 74.